Middle East & North Africa: The Essentials

 6. Education Is Expanding

 School enrollment rates in the Middle East have soared over the past fifty years.
 Over the last decade, students were nearly three times as likely to be in secondary school (high school) and nearly eight times as likely to be in tertiary school (university, college, trade school) compared to 1970.
 Across developing countries in the Middle East and North Africa, there are also more women than men now enrolled in university programs.
 However, the region struggles to translate high enrollment into high female participation in the workforce.
 Women make up less than a quarter of the region’s workforce, despite their educational attainment.
 (This issue has been called the “MENA paradox.”)
 Recent challenges, including the Covid-19 pandemic, the 2023 earthquakes in Syria and Turkey, and ongoing conflicts in the region, have also disrupted education.
 In response, some countries are investing more in digital learning.
 The United Arab Emirates (UAE) launched the Digital School in order to reach vulnerable groups across the Arab world, including refugees.
 Another UAE initiative is the Arab Reading Challenge.
-The initiative, which promotes literacy; in 2024, the program had more than 28 million students.
+The initiative, which promotes literacy, had more than 28 million students in 2024.

 7. Health Outcomes Improve, But New Challenges Emerge